'GTA V' Character Doesn't Resemble Lindsay Lohan, Court Rules - Slashdot

 Re: (Score:2)

 Please check your hubris at the door, Lohan...
-(Score:2)
+(Score:4, Interesting)

 You know, she might theoretically have been right about her being the inspiration for that one character... but it seems obvious that the reason she lost is because she got greedy, and pushed the comparison much, much too far.
 It was the absolute pinnacle of vanity for her to try to claim that basically all of the blond females likewise had to've been "stolen" from her.